Wildlife Photography Gear – Free Lesson 1: Learn about Gear

 Know this, you will have to get fast memory cards which can write data very fast when shooting with a 20 mp or higher camera.
 For some wildlife photography (birds for one), being able to shoot more shots per second without the camera slowing down, is a definite plus.

 Today?
-I’d recommend you get one of the later model cameras that shoots around 20 mp.
+If money is a consideration, I’d recommend you get one of the later model cameras that shoots around 20 mp.
 That’s plenty big enough for almost anything you’d want to do at this stage of the game.

 A few cameras have the ability to set an entire range of settings – and hold them in memory for when you need them.
 This feature is fantastic for photographers because you only need to make 1 selection – and you instantly go from whatever settings you were shooting at, to something completely different.